Jennifer Jenschke

 Built in 1900.
 Log cabin teacherage in 1891.
 Consolidated in 1949.
 In addition to the main building, each school had outhouses for boys and girls which were placed at opposite sides of the property.
 The schoolhouse was heated by large wood-burning cast iron heaters.
 Wood could either be thrust through the lid or through the door to the firebox.
 Water was often gotten from hand-dug wells or from a neighbor.
 Students brought their own drinking cups and kept them in their school desk.

 The school underwent an extensive restoration project in 2021, as evidenced in the photo above.
-The photo on the left is the school before restoration.
-The photo on the right is the restored teacherage.
+The photo on the left is original school ca. 1905-10 with students.
+The school building underwent a remodel in 1988 as shown in the photo on the right.

 The Rheingold School #22 was begun in 1873, when the need for a school for the area children was realized.
 William Gold donated the two acres of land for the first schoolhouse, which was a log house measuring about 12'x14'.
 Later, a frame and stone structure was added and used as the teacherage.
 A new 40'x22' frame building was later built.
 It had a large wood stove in the center for heat.